Registering your Car in California

 Military Vehicle Registration in CA

-Those who are in the military, along with their families, are given different rules for registering their vehicles, which will depend on whether or not they are residents of California.
+Those who are in the military, along with their families, are given different rules for registering their vehicles, which will depend on whether or not they are residents of California on the website or local field office.

 Non-Resident Military Members